denz-io/ntrs/readme.md

 Please refer to Laravel documentation if this is your first time to use Laravel.
 For SMS messeging to work you need to add your Nexmo credentials in the .env file.
-Once your local environemnt is setup properly got to project directory and the following:
+Once your local environemnt is setup properly got to project directory and do the following:

 - composer install *if you are not using docker you need to install composer first on your local environment*
 - update set up your mysql credentials in .env *if you are using docker make sure that your db host is the name of your mysql container the defauly name in docker file is ntrs_mysql*